 Individuals don’t have to be part of an organized group to work toward ending hunger.
 Many people volunteer.
 Giving your time is a valuable way of contributing toward the end of hunger.
 You can volunteer at a soup kitchen or during election time for a candidate who pledges to end hunger.

-You can multiply your individual act by getting your friends and family to do the same our joining others in Bread Teams or talking to your local Bread Organizer.
+You can multiply your individual act by getting your friends and family to do the same, joining others in Bread Teams, or talking to your local Bread organizer.
 In many communities, Bread Teams pull together representatives from churches, schools, and community groups to work together on hunger and poverty issues.
 Supported by our regional organizers, these teams coordinate in-district meetings with members of Congress and outreach to the media.

 Partnering with God to end hunger requires us to organize ourselves for action.